klaudiosinani/taskbook/readme.md

 ## Description

+By utilizing a simple and minimal usage syntax, that requires a flat learning curve, taskbook enables you to effectively manage your tasks and notes across multiple boards from within your terminal.

 Visit the [contributing guidelines](https://github.com/klauscfhq/taskbook/blob/master/contributing.md#translating-documentation) to learn more on how to translate this document into more languages.

 Come over to [Gitter](https://gitter.im/klauscfhq/taskbook) or [Twitter](https://twitter.com/klauscfhq) to share your thoughts on the project.